Aliases for EXOSC3 Gene

 EXOSC3 (Exosome Component 3) is a Protein Coding gene.
-Diseases associated with EXOSC3 include pontocerebellar hypoplasia type 1 and pontocerebellar hypoplasia, type 1b.
-Among its related pathways are Transport to the Golgi and subsequent modification and Unfolded Protein Response (UPR).
+Diseases associated with EXOSC3 include pontocerebellar hypoplasia, type 1b and pontocerebellar hypoplasia type 1.
+Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include RNA binding and exoribonuclease activity.

 UniProtKB/Swiss-Prot for EXOSC3 Gene